 Check for other features that the eReader provides.
 Since you are investing in an eReader for your institution, it should allow your learners to add notes.
 Then again, how easy is the process to add notes?

-Can students browse through the content to find some information?
+Can readers browse through the content to find some information?

 Does it have a library of additional resources and is it possible to upload new ones?

-Can you highlight portions of the documents and share on social media?
+Can you highlight portions of the documents and share them on social media?

 McGraw Hill used ebooks to build conceptual understanding, computational fluency & problem-solving skills in everyday mathematics

-While there are several eReaders available in the market such as Kindle and Nook, you may wish to invest in proprietary eReader that can be customized to the needs of your institution.
+While there are several eReaders available in the market, you may wish to invest in a proprietary eReader that can be customized to the needs of your institution.
 Once you have done your research and have made a list of the features that your eReader should have, talk to the eReader vendors and discuss your requirements with them.

-Also be sure to discuss factors such as customer support, more so because new products can come up with problems and it is reassuring to know that you can return them or have the problem fixed at minimum or no cost and hassle.
+Be sure to discuss factors such as customer support, more so because new products can come with problems and it is reassuring to know that you can return them or have the problem fixed at minimum or no cost and hassle.